falcon-computing/genome-release/deploy/huawei/README.md

 ## Preparation
 ### Install openstack-Client
 The command line interface uses the Openstack Client tool.
 The tool provides a command line Client, which can use API to get Huawei Cloud' resource.
 Ubuntu 16.04 (64bit) operating system is recommended.
-Other version of os need to solve the issue of dependent.
+Other version of OS need to solve the issue of dependent.
 Operations of preparing the environment are as follows.
 - Lanch an instance of Ubuntu 16.04 (64bit)
 - Upgrade OS